cloud-custodian/cloud-custodian/docs/source/actions.rst

 The webhook action allows invoking a webhook with information about your resources.

-You may initiate a call per resource, or a single call referencing all resources.
+You may initiate a call per resource, or a call referencing a batch of resources.
 Additionally you may define the body and query string using JMESPath references to the resource or resource array.